 A sinkhole at least 40-foot wide by 60-foot long and at least 35-foot deep opened directly beneath the National Corvette Museum’s Skydome in February 2014.
-The Corvette Museum Skydome houses the hall of fame and the most historic vehicles in the museum.
+The Corvette Museum Skydome houses some of the most historic vehicles in the museum.

 Hayward Baker, Inc. (HBI) was called within hours of the collapse and had materials and man power on-site within days.

 With collaboration from all team members, HBI developed an efficient micropile design solution to safely stabilize the structure of the signature Skydome and spire and isolated the slab and structure from the risk of future collapse.
 The micropiles also allowed the vehicle extraction operations and additional study of the caves to be performed safely.
-Micropiles were capable of penetrating the underlying soil and rock efficiently.
+Micropiles were particularly suited to penetrating the underlying soil and fractured bedrock efficiently.

 National Corvette Museum